bobril/bobril.github.io/README.md

 ### Contribution to existing pages
 1. Create a fork of the repository
 1. Edit *.md files
-1. Create the a request
+1. Create a pull request

 ### Create a new page
 1. Create a *.md file in the chapter/section you want to contribute to